 Give location-based marketing a try

 Location-based marketing is a powerful tool, and when marketers get it right, they reap the benefits with their customers.
 It works best when paired with in-app marketing and attribution data.
 Want to know more?
-Try TUNE’s Attribution Analytics and In-App Marketing and Location Services for free for 30 days or request a demo today.
+Try TUNE’s Attribution Analytics product for free.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.